R-Anurag/Pathfinding-Visualizer/README.md

 ## Usage

 - Select the pathfinding algorithm you want to use from the menu.
-- Click on the map to set the start and end points.
+- Click on the map to set the start and end points (red and green location markers).
 - Watch as the algorithm finds the shortest path on the map.
 - Press C on the keyboard to compare the performance(time & distance) of different algorithms in real-time